Northwest Area

 NORTH AND MID-COAST (Saddle Mt., Wilson, western Trask, western Stott Mt., western Alsea, north Siuslaw wildlife management units)

+Please, get any harvested elk or deer tested for Chronic Wasting Disease (CWD).
 ODFW is still trying to collect CWD samples.
 Contact your local ODFW office to get your animal sampled!
+Remember, hunters are now required to stop at ODFW check stations when transporting a deer or elk carcass.

-Black bear: The statewide fall bear season opened Aug.
-1. A large portion of black bear harvest occurs while hunters are targeting deer and elk.
+Black bear: The statewide fall bear season continues through Dec.
+31. A large portion of black bear harvest occurs while hunters are targeting deer and elk.
 Make sure that you have a fall general season black bear tag before heading out to hunt elk and deer.

 Cougar: The most productive way to hunt cougar on the north coast is to use a predator call.
 By mimicking the sound of a cougar's prey (elk, deer, etc.), a cougar can be enticed into entering an area.
 They are normally very cautious when approaching, so keep an eye out and bring a buddy to help.